Organic Authority: Dr. Tehrany explains why are women more prone to ACL injuries than men?

 Recently, the leading digital publication focused on nutrition, wellness, natural beauty, and everything related to a healthy lifestyle, Organic Authority, has published a story about the reasons why women are more likely to tear their ACL than men.

-Reason number one: The anatomy of woman’s body
+Reason number one: The anatomy of a woman’s body

-According to Dr. Tehrany, one of the reasons for more ACL Injuries in women than men is the anatomy of female’s body.
+According to Dr. Tehrany, one of the reasons for more ACL Injuries in women than men is the anatomy of a female body.

 “The space around the ACL is smaller and narrower in women than men.
 Also, women have wider hips which leads to more stress on the ACL,” explains Dr. Tehrany.